hiibolt/monikaiv2/README.md

 When starting the repo, a graphical web client is hosted on port **3000**.

-There is an additional interface layer, allowing the Monikai to express a preset range of emotions!
+This contains an additional interface layer, allowing the Monikai to express a preset range of emotions!
 This can create a more human-like interaction, and puts a face to text.

 All assets can be customized by replacing the files in **./public/assets**.
 Ensure that you modify either the import code in **./public/index.html** or mimic the original file names.